The true Art of arboriculture is in the finest details normally carried out when pruning trees as apposed to removing them.

 This customer came to us wanting their cherry tree reduced in size as it was outgrowing its planted position so we gave it a crown reduction of 2-3 metres to reduce its size.

-This customer came to us wanting their young maple tree to have some TLC, we chose to give it a subtle crown lift along with a 0.5 metre crown reduction to keep it in check.
+This customer came to us wanting their young Liquid amber tree to have some TLC, we chose to give it a subtle crown lift along with a 0.5 metre crown reduction to keep it in check.